Nietzsche, a German philosopher who lived in the 1800s and who understood monsters as well as any of us, coined the above phrase.

 Why are we comparing pornography to a monster?
 When repeatedly sought out, it devours us.
-It is a huge and dangerous adversary that threatens children worldwide.
+It is an enormous and dangerous adversary that threatens children worldwide.
 Some avenues through which pornography is commonly accessed are:

 ― Young children should not have cell phones with screens that have photo capabilities or Internet access, and if you’re really on top of it, neither should teenagers.

 ― If you don’t need a webcam in your home, don’t have one.
-Kids can be impulsive and use bad judgment in their own webcam use and also from whom they receive communications.
+Kids can be impulsive and use poor judgment in their own webcam use and from whom they receive communications.

 ― If you have the Internet in your home, you have pornography in your home, and it’s only a mouse click away.
 Pornography can be accidentally stumbled upon during a computer search for homework.
 Keep a family computer in a common area and have parental controls, which are not always fool proof, so communicate what it is they might/will come across and why it is harmful.

 Like any battle against a gigantic monster, you cannot just look upon pornography and gain the strength to defeat it ― you must know how to avoid it and immediately walk away if you happen upon it.

 The brain is the battleground wherein we fight this particular monster ― pornographic images permanently imprint into the, still developing, brain in three-tenths of a second and repeated viewing can shut down specific brain functions and rewire normal pathways.
 Keep in mind that the human brain is not fully mature until our middle twenties (Belnap, Dr. Dean, 2008.
 A Brain Gone Wrong: Hope for the Troubled Teen.Digital Legend).